| Aspect | Myers-Briggs (MBTI) | Enneagram |

 MBTI tells you HOW you process information.
 Enneagram tells you WHY you do what you do.

-An INTJ and an Enneagram 5 might look similar on the surface—both are analytical, independent, knowledge-seeking.
+An INTJ and an Enneagram 5 can look similar on the surface.
+Both are analytical, independent, and knowledge-seeking.
 But they’re not the same thing:

-- The INTJ label tells you they prefer introversion, intuition, thinking, and judging as cognitive styles
+- The INTJ label points to a preference for introversion, intuition, thinking, and judging as a cognitive style

-- The Enneagram 5 label tells you they’re driven by a fear of being overwhelmed or incompetent, so they hoard knowledge and energy as protection
+- The Enneagram 5 label points to a motivation: a fear of being overwhelmed or incompetent, so they conserve energy and collect knowledge as protection

 What Myers-Briggs Actually Measures